osrf/gazebo_tutorials/install/tutorial_1-9.md

 # Gazebo/ROS integration

-With the release of gazebo 2.0 version (as gazebo_current package) there are some [[Install/Gazebo_and_ROS|important aspects of gazebo integration into ROS]] that '''must be read before continue'''.
+With the release of gazebo 2.0 version (as gazebo_current package) there are some [important aspects of gazebo integration into ROS](http://gazebosim.org/wiki/Install/Gazebo_and_ROS) that must be read before continue.

 # Pre-compiled binaries

 ### Ubuntu Debians

 1. Configure your Ubuntu repositories to allow "restricted," "universe," and "multiverse."
-You can follow the [https://help.ubuntu.com/community/Repositories/Ubuntu Ubuntu guide] for instructions on doing this.
+You can follow the [Ubuntu guide](https://help.ubuntu.com/community/Repositories/Ubuntu) for instructions on doing this.
 (Note: These are enabled by default In Ubuntu 9.04 (Jaunty) and later.)

 1. Setup your computer to accept software from packages.osrfoundation.org.